Table of Contents:

 Other area light types:

-When you create or select a Lamp light in the Blender 3DWindows, the python UI will let you choose between two options to do this kind of job, Point and Sphere.
+In YafaRay there are two options to reproduce omnidirectional lighting which are Point and Sphere.
 A Point light is a typical omni directional point light source as in Blender Internal with hard shadows, while a Sphere light is a spherical area light source which can produce soft shadows.

 The Sphere light settings are: